Big fashion brands pull out of Bangladesh garment summit over worker rights concerns

 The other brands which together with C&A represent billions of dollars in revenue for Bangladesh were not immediately available for comment.

-The German retail association and trade union federation also expressed concerns about the reported arrests and dismissal of garments workers in a joint letter to the Dhaka government.

-Bangladeshi government and apparel industry officials dismissed allegations that the labor rights of garment workers had deteriorated since workers protested in Dhaka's Ashulia industrial area in December demanding higher pay.
+Bangladeshi government and apparel industry officials dismissed allegations that the labour rights of garment workers had deteriorated since workers protested in Dhaka's Ashulia industrial area in December demanding higher pay.

 Officials said the decision by the five western retailers not to attend the summit was unfortunate.